-- Raise awareness amongst National, Regional and Academy based teams involved in employment, procurement and management, of the risks of modern slavery occurring within our supply chains.
+- Continuing to raise awareness amongst National, Regional and Academy based teams involved in employment, procurement and management, of the risks of modern slavery occurring within our supply chains

-- Include compliance with the Modern Slavery Act as a condition or criterion in specification and tender documents wherever possible.
+- Include compliance with the Modern Slavery Act and Living Wage Accreditation as a condition or criterion in specification and tender documents wherever possible

 Our policies to resist modern slavery and human trafficking

 We have reviewed our existing policies and procedures in light of the Act.
 We are confident that our policies promote good behaviour among our colleagues at work and within OCL.
 Our policies and procedures are kept under review to make sure that they reflect the changing needs of Oasis Community Learning and of the staff, students/pupils and the communities it serves.